Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Symmetry Transition Ensemble and Main Results

 Finally, we want to study the limit $a\to\infty$.
 Beforehand, we have to rewrite the results~\eqref{eq:G01} and~\eqref{eq:g01} in their analytically continued forms for $a>1$ which are

 For large positive real arguments $z$ the function ${\rm erfi} (z)$ satisfies the asymptotics

 In order to apply this asymptotics, we have to bear in mind that the spectrum scales with the coupling constant $a$.
-Thence, we rescale $x=a x'$ and $y=a y'$ and the weight have the asymptotics
+Thence, we rescale $x=a x'$ and $y=a y'$ and the weights have the asymptotics

 which only holds for $G_\nu(a x',a y')$ when $x'\neq y'$, otherwise it vanishes.
 The two-point weight function $G_\nu(a x',a y')$ results from the asymptotics~\eqref{erfi-lim} for the first term, keeping both orders in $\sqrt{2(a^2-1)}y'$ in the exponent, and the following Laplace approximation for the second term,